dsaprajoth/entain_task_prajoth/README.md

 1. New modules and features can be easily added to this app
 2. NetworkManager is capable of handling any API calls to fetch data with also the flexibility to mock the responses specific to the feature.
 3. Strings are maintained in a String catalog for easy localisation as and when the need arises to support multiple languages.
+4. A shared TimerManager instance is used rather than each race having its own timer.
+This saves resources and helps keeping countdowns and related logic in sync.

 # Code Coverage
 - Currently the code coverage is <strong>93%</strong>